• Skip to primary navigation

 • 2 roma tomatoes - cut in quarters lengthwise and cored

-• 1 ají amarillo pepper - stem and seeds removed, sliced thin
+• 1 ají amarillo peppers - stem and seeds removed, sliced thin

 • 3 scallions - cut in 1" pieces